As an HR leader, how do you know which data points to prioritize?

 Keep in mind that not all bad managers are malicious or toxic.
 They just may not have the skills to empower your team, mobilize them effectively, give them the right direction, or eliminate obstacles.

-Nevertheless, a well-intentioned but incompetent manager can lead to attrition just as much as an awful manager can, so keep an eye out for this issue before it impacts your retention rates.
+Nevertheless, a well-intentioned but incompetent manager can lead to attrition just as much as an awful manager can, so keep an eye out for this issue before it impacts your employee turnover rates.

 My direct manager provides me with feedback that helps me improve my performance.